- Entertainment and Media»

 Chris Pratt's character in "The Lego Movie" was thought to be "The Special," the Master Builder with the ability to stop Lord Business.
-With a third Lego minifigure available with his new movie "Jurassic World," it may seem like Pratt is "the special" when it comes to actors whose characters have been turned into the tiny plastic toys.
+With a third Lego minifigure available with his role in "Jurassic World," it may seem like Pratt is "the special" when it comes to actors whose characters have been turned into the tiny plastic toys.
 But, he's not quite there, yet.
-(A new movie for Indiana Jones starring him could get him there, though.)

 According to "Standing Small: A Celebration of 30 Years of the Lego Minifigure," the first intellectual property to be licensed to Lego Group was Star Wars in 1999.
 Nine years later, Indiana Jones sets were introduced and Harrison Ford got his second minifigure.
 But, he wasn't the only one- Alfred Molina, who played Satipo in "Raiders of the Lost Ark," also had previous minifigure with Doc Ock from the "Spider-Man 2" sets in 2004.

 When the book was published in 2009, Ford and Molina were the only two actors who had two minifigures, according to the book.
 Since then, partnerships with DC, Marvel, and Disney have given many others actors this honor.